Dan J. Harkey

 The trustee or trustees receive and hold the property for the benefit of the beneficiaries.

 The trustee is the legal owner of the property but must use the assets for the benefit of the beneficiaries.
-The trustee owes a fiduciary responsibility to the beneficiaries, including loyalty and care duties.
+The trustee owes fiduciary responsibilities to the beneficiaries, including duties of loyalty and care.

 The grantor and trustee may be the same person, and the trust can be created by declaring that they are both parties and holding the assets in the trust to benefit the beneficiaries.

 The trustee may be an individual or an organization.
-A trust usually provides for both a trustee and successor trustees.
-Trust companies and banks have specialized subset entities that act as trustees in addition to conducting their banking business.
+A trust typically provides for both a trustee and successor trustees.
+Rust companies and banks have specialized subsets of entities that act as trustees in addition to conducting their banking business.

 Beneficiary:

-The beneficiaries have equitable ownership but without control because the trust was provided to hold the assets in trust, which would eventually be distributed to them upon the trust's dissolution.
+The beneficiaries have equitable ownership but lack control, as the trust was established to hold the assets in confidence, which will be distributed to them upon the trust’s dissolution.

 • Original trust agreement and all amendments

-• Lenders, lawyers, and title companies have differing opinions on whether a lender or title company should obtain the entire trust document and read it thoroughly.
+• Lenders, lawyers, and title companies have differing opinions on whether a lender or title company should obtain the entire trust document and thoroughly review it.
 Or do you know whether the statutorily authorized Certificate of Trust (discussed below) should be the sole source of information to be used?
-The statute provides that possessing four trust documents rather than the complete document is satisfactory to prove that the lender has actual knowledge.
+The statute provides that possessing four trust documents rather than the complete document is satisfactory to prove that Lendernder has actual knowledge.

 Trust certification(Probate Code section 18100.5)

-Some Lenders only request four sections from the trust: title page, trustee identification page, signature page, powers page, and any amendments.
+Some Lenders only request four sections from the trust: the title page, the trustee identification page, the signature page, and the powers page, along with any amendments.
 Some, including me, suggest that this is a poor business practice.

-• A trust certification may be prepared by the lender, the trustee, or an independent source, such as a title company, to record it.
-The prepared and executed document certifies who the trustors, trustees, and beneficiaries are.
+• A trust certification may be prepared by a lender, the trustee, or an independent source, such as a title company, to record it.
+The prepared and executed document certifies the identities of the trustors, trustees, and beneficiaries.
 It establishes the authority to borrow, provide information, and sign loan documents.
 As part of Probate Code section 18100.5, the certification protects lenders who rely on the information it contains.
-However, a lender can only rely on the trust certification if the lender knows the matters outlined in the certification are correct.
+However, a lender can only rely on the trust certification.
+Lendernder is confident that the matters outlined in the certification are accurate and complete.

-• Suppose a lender agrees to accept a trust certification that does not require including excerpts from the original trust documents, any amendments, and any other documents evidencing or about the succession of successor trustees.
+• Suppose a lender agrees to accept a trust certification that does not require including excerpts from the original trust documents, any amendments, or any other documents evidencing or about the succession of successor trustees.
 In that case, material facts may need to be included.
-Dispositive (deciding the matter finally) provisions of the trust need not be attached.
+Dispositive (deciding the matter finally) provisions of the trust deed do not need to be attached.

-• Obtaining a copy of the entire trust and any amendments is not just best practice; it's a crucial step in the process.
-The trust document should be thoroughly reviewed to understand who the trustors, trustees, and beneficiaries are and the rights, responsibilities, and benefits of each.
+• Obtaining a copy of the entire trust and any amendments is not only best practice, but it is also a crucial step in the process.
+The trust document should be thoroughly reviewed to understand who the trustors, trustees, and beneficiaries are, as well as the rights, responsibilities, and benefits of each.
 This understanding will make sure you are fully prepared for the transaction.

 • A lender should ask for copies of excerpts from the original, any amendments to it, and any other documents that designate evidence about the trustee’s succession or confer upon the trustee the power to act in the pending transaction.

 • How does trust relate to the subject property?
 Does the trust give authority to the trustee or a successor trustee to borrow on behalf of the trust?
 Does the trust give authority for one or more trustees to borrow, submit information to a lender on their behalf, and sign the related documents encumbering the subject property?
-The purpose of reading the trust document, and especially the amendments, is that the trustor, trustees, and beneficiaries may have changed.
+The purpose of reading the trust document, and especially the amendments, is to determine if the Trustor, trustees, and beneficiaries have changed.
 The powers and authorities may have changed, and successor trustees may have replaced deceased trustees.
 Also, conflicts may arise between successor trustees.

-• Caution: A lender who demands trust documents in addition to a certification of trust to prove facts outlined in the certificate of trust acceptable to the third party shall be liable for damages, including attorney fees, incurred as a result of the refusal to accept the certification of trust instead of the requested documents if the court determines that the person acted in bad faith in demanding the trust documents.
-A lender should try to negotiate to receive the entire trust document and all amendments.
+• Caution: A lender who demands trust documents in addition to a certification of trust to prove facts outlined in the Certificate of trust acceptable to the third party shall be liable for damages, including attorney fees, incurred as a result of the refusal to accept the certification of trust instead of the requested documents if the court determines that the person acted in bad faith in demanding the trust documents—a lender shouldattempty to negotiatefore the entire trust document and all amendments.

-There are different types of partnerships, each with separate and distinct documentation requirements.
+There are various types of partnerships, each with its own distinct documentation requirements.
 We will only discuss general partnerships and limited partnerships.

 • General Partnerships.